ehlesp/smallab-k8s-pve-guide/G905 - Appendix 05 ~ Cloning storage drives with Clonezilla.md

     ![Images Repository location not empty](images/g905/clonezilla_repository_location_not_empty.png "Images repository location not empty")

     See how, below the `$RECYCLE.BIN` directory, there are two directories that correspond to images done previously.
-Notice how their names just fit in the listing, so remember to give your clonezilla images tight names.
+Notice how their names just fit in the listing, so remember to give your Clonezilla images tight names.

     > **BEWARE!**
     > Be careful of not choosing the folder of another image to create a new one, although it shouldn't be much a problem since each image is self-contained in its own folder.